At Kentucky Children's Hospital, our dedicated staff and advanced technology work hand-in-hand to serve you.

 At Kentucky Children's Hospital, it's the people that make our healing environment one-of-a-kind.
 Doctors, nurses and other health care professionals work as a team to treat and to heal this region's children.
 Since its inception, Kentucky Children's Hospital has greatly benefited from a community of generous donors.
 It's through their support that the children's hospital continues to grow and flourish.

-But don't just take our word for it, experience it yourself by viewing the video below.
+But don't just take our word for it, experience it yourself by viewing the video above.
 And, thank you to our gracious donors for their unwavering support of Kentucky Children's Hospital.

 Send an e-message to a friend or loved one that is currently hospitalized to brighten their day.
 We hand-deliver your message to patients at Albert B. Chandler Hospital, Good Samaritan Hospital, Markey Cancer Center and the Kentucky Children's Hospital.

 photos of new babies born at UK Chandler Hospital and leave messages for the family in the Web nursery.

 A prenatal ultrasound revealed a bowel blockage, neonatal surgery was the answer.